axis

 pick functions: (x => m*x*x, y => calc.sqrt(y/m)) with some constant

-the second function computes the "backward" direction.
+the second function computes the backward direction (and is thus the inverse of the forward conversion).
 The user needs to

 ensure that the two functions are really inverses of each other.